 Research

-- Views: with Brian Demsky, a novel language extension which enables developers to declaratively specify fine-grained (sub-object-level) locking policies.
+- Views: with Brian Demsky, we developed a novel language extension enabling developers to declaratively specify fine-grained (sub-object-level) locking policies.

-- Static analysis of tracematches: verifying that specified sequences of program events never occur in any execution.
+- Static analysis of tracematches: with Eric Bodden and Laurie Hendren.
+Implemented a hybrid static/dynamic analysis for verifying that specified sequences of program events never occur in any execution.
+Appeared in TOPLAS.

 You may also be interested in a more detailed research overview.